Canicross Is A New Fitness Trend On Instagram & We're So Here For It

-Canicross is basically cross-country running with dogs, and it's about to be your new favourite sport.
+Canicross is basically cross-country running with dogs, and it's about to be your new favorite sport.
 Interestingly, canicross began as a way for sled dogs to cross-train during the warmer weather.
 Using a waist-leash and harness, people would run on trails with their dogs in front of them, and practice mushing commands.
-Nowadays, although sled dogs aren't widely used, the sport of canicross is big in Europe.
+Nowadays, although sled dogs aren't widely used, the sport of canicross is big in Europe and the United Kingdom.

 Advertisement